CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    >**Note**: In the command prompt, type **yes** and press **Enter** for `Are you sure you want to continue connecting (yes/no/[fingerprint])?`

-1. Once the ssh is getting connected to the VM, please enter the VM password given below:
+1. Once the SSH is connected to the VM, please enter the VM password given below:

     * Password: **<inject key="Build Agent VM Password" enableCopy="true" />**